 The most popular of these activities are certainly the Good Friday processions, during which streets are transformed into open-air theatres that pay tribute to the Roman Catholic beliefs of suffering, death and resurrection.

-Every year on Good Friday, Christians commemorate the death of Jesus Christ.
+Every year on Good Friday, Christians around the world commemorate the death of Jesus Christ.
 His resurrection three days later is the Church’s greatest feast and, for believers, the defining moment of their faith.
-For the Maltese, no other event captures the imagination quite as vividly as this annual ritualised cycle of suffering, death, and resurrection.
+For the Maltese, no other event captures the imagination quite as vividly as the annual Good Friday procession.

 Where are Good Friday processions held?

 Various villages in Malta and Gozo organise Good Friday processions, some more popular than others.
-The bolded villages seem to be the more popularly visited ones for processions and most start at around 5pm on Good Friday.
+The bolded villages organise the more popularly visited processions and most start at 5pm on Good Friday.

 What’s it like to attend a Good Friday procession in Malta?

 Visiting a Good Friday procession in Malta is an experience to remember.
 Hundreds of actors dressed as Roman soldiers, Jewish priests and important Biblical figures stroll along to the monotonous beat of funeral marches played by brass bands, following beautifully carved statues, some hundreds of years old, depicting the passion and death of Jesus Christ.

 In some towns, like Rabat, Żebbuġ and Mosta, you will often encounter hooded penitents dressed in white cloaks carrying crosses or dragging chains on their feet.

 The actors narrating the biblical storyline are passionate residents who collectively and voluntarily take part in this street drama, often spending a fortune on expensive replicas of uniforms and period costumes.